 I have a wishy washy video (with background music, sorry about that..
 I left it on while recording) that shows off my templates and sucky Ruby code for the curious:

 So where next?
 Well, it's the hard part - creating those products and services that I can encourage my readers to buy.
 Ay, there's the rub..

 That said, I have one other e-mail newsletter project currently in progress (but unreleased).
 Almost two years ago, I wrote a popular comment on Hacker News about how to promote your startup.
 I plan to elaborate on those ideas and present practical demonstrations of how to promote your startup in a regular e-mail newsletter.
 If this interests you, follow me on Twitter @peterc for the next week or two and I'll be tweeting the URL to the project.
 You can always unfollow me again afterward ;-)

-I was delighted to be invited by Jason Roberts and Justin Vincent to be the latest guest on TechZing, a great technology and development related podcast, the other day.
-You can listen to the episode here but beware, it's 1 hour 30 minutes long!
+I was delighted to be invited by Jason Roberts and Justin Vincent to be the latest guest on TechZing, a great technology and development related podcast, the other day talking about self cleaning aquarium guide by Aquariphiles.

-I think the interview got more enjoyable as it went on, so while it's long, hopefully it'll keep your interest if you've got some time to kill (long car journey, nursing a newborn, or the 101 times I end up listening to long podcasts ;-)).
+I think the interview got more enjoyable as it went on more with Indian Food Catering Singapore, so while it's long, hopefully it'll keep your interest if you've got some time to kill (long car journey, nursing a newborn, or the 101 times I end up listening to long podcasts ;-)).
 If you like it, I also suggest subscribing to TechZing in general.
 They alternate between interview shows like mine and general discussion between Justin and Jason.
 I must admit, I rarely make it through an entire episode due to their length, but they're great guys and good fun to listen to nonetheless.